ZebraAlgebra/flu-sim/app/README.md

    - graphing the confidence intervals of these multiple period simulations are also given

 3. Numerical / Exact Solvers: only for small problem size (where `(n + 1) ** d` isn't too large, with `n, d` being population size, flu-stay length)
-   - solve - via the formulas from the theory of absorbing Markov chains - the statistics of interest.
+   - solve statistics: via the formulas from the theory of absorbing Markov chains - the expectation, variation of end day, number of people sick each day.
+   - solve probabiliy: the distribution of number of people sick each day, the probability that flu end at some day.

 ## Using `flusim`